Disappearance of Virginia Carpenter: Early life

 Not long after going to Arkansas High School with her cousin, her father became seriously ill.
 He died two years later when she was 15.
-She was not bright in school, but her teachers described her as a child with an unusual amount of common sense and loyalty.
+She did not excel academically, but was described by teachers as possessing an unusual amount of common sense and loyalty.
 She was a quiet girl and rarely participated in activities because she tired easily and had a limp in her right leg from her childhood disease.
 She joined the band and became a majorette.
 Because of her participation in activities, she joined a sorority after receiving a bid from each one.
 After graduating from Arkansas High in 1944, she went to the University of Arkansas to study journalism.
 After a year, she came home and told her mother that she wanted to go into laboratory technician training but it required something she did not take in high school (science).
 She went to TSCW from September 1945 until February 1946 when she had to quit and take care of her mother who became ill.
 She planned on finishing her schooling within a year.

 After her mother became ill, she underwent major surgery.
 A week later, Virginia was struck with appendicitis and was also operated on.
 A month later, they were both taken home by an "Aggie" (a student from Texas A&M University) named Mac.
 Virginia fell in love with Mac, became engaged, and set a date for their wedding.
 Her grandparents did not approve of the engagement.
 Three weeks before their wedding date, Virginia broke it off.
 Virginia's mother said, "I loved Mac because of his fine qualities and because he was so good to me, but I couldn't see their two personalities living together in harmony."

 Virginia soon started working for a clinic.
 She wanted to be a nurse but knew that her right leg would not support the strenuous hours of being on her feet.
 She decided instead to be a technician.
 Mrs. Carpenter revealed that Virginia wanted to be a technician because medical science did not find a cure for her father.
 Virginia wanted to return to school but worried about finances.
 She then took a job at an insurance firm because it paid a better salary.
 She stayed with the firm until August 1947 when she had enough money to go back to school.
 She started the next month at Texarkana Junior College.
-She now had her future planned: she could go to TSCW in the summer which would enable her to attend the technician training in the autumn of 1948.
+She now had her future planned: she could go to TSCW in the summer which would enable her to attend the technician training in late 1948.